snowplow-archive/snowplow.github.com/_posts/2017-03-06-gcp-dataflow-streaming-example-project-0.1.0-released.md

 [Google Cloud Dataflow] [dataflow] is both the name of a unified model for batch and streaming data processing and a managed service for executing data processing jobs developed under said model.

 [Google Cloud Pub/Sub] [pubsub] is a fully-managed messaging middleware, that allows you to interconnect several components of a complex (data processing) system, enable real-time communication between them.
-It implements a [Publisher-Subscriber communication model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+It implements a [Publisher-Subscriber communication model] [pubsubmodel].

 <div class="html">
 <h2><a name="introducing-analytics-on-write">2.
 Introducing analytics-on-write</a></h2>